-Please open up Form 8962, Premium Tax Credit (PTC) and IRS Instructions for form 8962 and your 1040 form for 2014 (since your Tax Credit is based on the results of your 1040).
+Please open up Form 8962, Premium Tax Credit (PTC) and IRS Instructions for form 8962 and your 1040 form (since your Tax Credit is based on the results of your 1040).
 This will make following along easier and more helpful.
 You will also need forms 1095-A, 1095-B, or 1095-C, which show minimum essential coverage.
 These should have been sent by your insurer.

 Part 1: Annual and Monthly Contribution Amount

 Line 1.
 Family Size.
 The number of people you claim as dependent and yourself.

 Line 2.
 Modified AGI (MAGI).
 This is your Gross Income (GI) Adjusted (A) and then Modified (M).
 Your 1040 will walk you through calculating AGI.
 Modified AGI (MAGI) includes Adjusted Gross Income on your federal income tax return plus any excluded foreign income, nontaxable Social Security benefits (including tier 1 railroad retirement benefits), Supplemental Security Income (SSI), and tax-exempt interest received or accrued during the taxable year.

 Learn how to calculate MAGI (this link contains the MAGI worksheet from the 8962 instructions used to calculate MAGI).

 Line 3.
 Total Household Income.
 You and your dependents’ MAGI combined.